Communication Options While Travelling Australia

 Our mobile modem – or mobile hotspot – lets us connect all our Wi-Fi devices to the internet, and works anywhere wireless coverage is available.
 This is vital for us as all the kids have iPads for their schooling, but only with Wi-Fi connectivity, not data.

-We opted for a Telstra M2 Nighthawk as we were told it was the fastest mobile hotspot on the market at the time it was launched.
-There are times we find it works even better than 4G!
+We originally started out with a Telstra M2 Nighthawk as we were told it was the fastest mobile hotspot on the market at the time it was launched.
+We have since updated this to the Telstra M5 Nighthawk.
+There are times we find this works even better than 4G!
 We can’t really explain why, but it’s definitely faster sometimes.

-We got ourselves a Cel-Fi GO Mobile Smart Signal Repeater which boosts any signal that we are able to get.
-It’s amazing for places with marginal reception because it can take one bar of 3G and often turn it into four!
+We still have our Cel-Fi GO Mobile Smart Signal Repeater which boosts any signal that we are able to get in the car and caravan.
+It’s suitable for places with marginal reception because it can increase limited reception.

 It is not cheap to purchase or install, but it does work.
 They are about $1000 to $1500 installed.
 We got one in the caravan and one in the car, with an additional broomstick aerial on the front of the van which is higher and improves our chances of reaching a signal.

 The Cel-Fi GO is a durable design that can withstand dust, water, and the wear and tear that comes with life on the road.
-The booster works really well, but only if there’s already some reception – it won’t give you coverage if you have none.
-We can also turn off the one in our caravan with an easy flick of a switch, which we when sleeping so that we’re not boosting any radiation.
+It’s worth mentioning though, that the booster will only work if there’s already some reception – it won’t give you coverage if you have none.
+When we were using the one in our caravan, we would turn it off when we slept so that we weren’t boosting any radiation.
+This could be done with an easy flick of a switch.

 Satellite phones work by connecting to other phones via orbiting satellites instead of traditional phone towers – meaning if you can see the sky from anywhere in the world, you can get reception on this phone.